 Use external metadata stores in Azure HDInsight

-The Hive metastore in HDInsight is an essential part of Hadoop architecture.
-A metastore is the central schema repository that can be used by other big data access tools such as Spark, Interactive Query (LLAP), Presto, or Pig.
+The Apache Hive metastore in HDInsight is an essential part of the Apache Hadoop architecture.
+A metastore is the central schema repository that can be used by other big data access tools such as Apache Spark, Interactive Query (LLAP), Presto, or Apache Pig.
 HDInsight uses an Azure SQL Database as the Hive metastore.

 There are two ways you can set up a metastore for your HDInsight clusters:

 By default, HDInsight creates a metastore with every cluster type.
 You can instead specify a custom metastore.
 The default metastore includes the following considerations: